-maintain leaf area for longer duration than green cultivars (Roy Chowdhury et al. 2003).
-However, both red and green cultivars exhibited identical trend of reduction in leaf area in the presence of waterhyacinth.
-In general, flowering started in green cultivars 7 to 10 d earlier than flowering in red cultivars under experimental conditions.
-Correspondingly, fruits also appeared 7 to 10 d later in red cultivars.
+the red type during the corresponding period was 45 and 30%, respectively.
+This further suggested competitive dominance of waterhyacinth's smothering spread of the water chestnut canopy, leading to poor growth and dry matter production by water chestnut plants.
+Canopy development of the green cultivar suffered more than the red cultivar in the presence of waterhyacinth.
+The red water chestnut cultivars managed to show a lesser decrease at a later stage (5 MAP) as they tended to maintain leaf area for a longer duration than the green cultivars (Roy Chowdhury et al. 2003).
+However both red and green cultivars exhibited an identical trend of reduction in leaf area in the presence of waterhyacinth.
+In general, flowering started in green cultivars 7 to 10 d earlier than in red cultivars under experimental conditions.
+Correspondingly, the fruits also appeared 7 to 10 d later in red cultivars.
 From 3 MAP onward, the number of flowers per plant (Figure 6) showed a consistent decline in presence of waterhyacinth.
 The extent of decrease was more in green fruits at 4 MAP than in red fruits.
 Red-pigmented plants flowered and fruited later than green-pigmented plants, and the decline in flower number in red-pigmented plants was apparent at later stages of crop growth (5 MAP).
 At 6 MAP flowering ceased both in red as well as in green cultivars.
-A similar trend was noted in the appearance of fruits as well as number of fruits per plant, which severely declined in presence of waterhyacinth (Figure 7).
+A similar trend was noted in the appearance of fruits as well as number of fruits per plant, which severely declined in the presence of waterhyacinth (Figure 7).
 The magnitude of decrease was greater in green than in red cultivars.
-In fact, the green cultivars were not only higher yielding than red ones, but also earlier producing due to early-flowering behavior (Roy Chowdhury et al. 2003).
+In fact, the green cultivars were not only higher yielders than red ones, but also gave early production due to early flowering behavior (Roy Chowdhury et al. 2003).
 Apart from the effect on frequency of flowering and fruit number, the development of fruits was also affected by presence of waterhyacinth.
-Size of fruits decreased by about 60% in plots where water chestnut and waterhyacinth were grown together (Figure 8).
+The size of fruits decreased by about 60% in plots where water chestnut and waterhyacinth were grown together (Figure 8).
 The color of fruit was pale and less pigmented, rendering the fruit unattractive.
-Average yield of a sole water chestnut crop was 3.97 t ha-1 and yield declined to 0.25 t $ha^{-1}$ when it was grown in combination with waterhyacinth.
+The average yield of a sole water chestnut crop was 3.97 t ha^{-1} and the yield declined to 0.25 t ha^{-1} when it was grown in combination with waterhyacinth.
 The poor growth of the water chestnut crop in the presence of waterhyacinth led to fewer flowers, fewer fruit sets, and weaker fruit filling.
-All these factors might have contributed to such drastic yield reduction in water chestnut plants when grown in combination with waterhyacinth.
+All these factors might have contributed toward such drastic yield reduction in water chestnut plant when grown in combination with waterhyacinth.

-Figure 7.
-Changes in the number of fruits per plant of water chestnut, green-peeled (G) and red-peeled (R) cultivars, at monthly intervals grown either alone (WCNG, WCNR) or in combination with waterhyacinth (CN + HCG, CN + HCR).
+Figure 6.
+The changes in number of flowers per plant of green (G) and red (R) water chestnut at monthly intervals, grown either alone (WCNG, WCNR) or in combination with waterhyacinth (CN + HCG, CN + HCR) respectively.
 Each value is the mean of three replications.
-Vertical bars represent $\pm$ SE of mean.
+Vertical bar represents \pm SE of mean.

-Figure 8.
-Changes in the volume of fruit of green-peeled and red-peeled water chestnut cultivars (ml fruit-1) at monthly intervals grown either alone (WCNG, WCNR) or in combination with waterhyacinth (CN + HCG, CN + HCR).
-Each value is the mean of three replications.
-Vertical bars represent $\pm$ SE of mean.
+Figure 7.
+The changes in number of fruits per plant of water chestnut, green (G) and red (R) at monthly interval grown either alone (WCNG, WCNR) or in combination with waterhyacinth (CN + HCG, CN + HCR).
+Each value is mean of three replications.
+Vertical bar represents \pm SE of mean.